 September Meeting: I was only able to attend the Friday night meeting of the Council of Student Body Presidents this month.
 We recapped our successful lobbying efforts to the Board of Governors regarding financial aid from tuition increases, and discussed challenges to mental health on our constituent campuses.

 October Meeting: I was unable to attend this meeting because I had previously scheduled conflicts.
 However an additional Student Congress representative went as a temporary alternate instructed to report back to me.
 From meeting notes and discussions with others it has been deemed necessary that there be an executive branch representative at every ASG meeting even if I cannot attend.
-To that end we have opened up applications for a special assistant to the Student Body President who must attend all ASG meetings and serve as a liaison between this organization and the executive branch of Student Government.
+To that end we have opened up applications for a Special Assistant to the Student Body President who must attend all ASG meetings and serve as a liaison between this organization and the Executive Branch of Student Government.

 Chapel Hill Transit Board: